Alexandros-Pallis/neoglow.nvim/README.md

 A Neovim plugin for previewing Markdown files using [Glow](https://github.com/charmbracelet/glow) directly in your editor.

+> [!CAUTION]
-> ⚠️ **EARLY DEVELOPMENT WARNING**: This plugin is in a very early stage of development.
+**EARLY DEVELOPMENT WARNING**: This plugin is in a very early stage of development.
 Use at your own risk.
 Expect breaking changes, bugs, and incomplete features.

 ## Features